Nehalc594/my-cybersecurity-lab-journey/README.md

-# TryHackMe – Cyber Security 101 (Documented Learning Portfolio)
+# Cyber Security (Documented Learning Portfolio)

-This repository documents my completion of the **TryHackMe Cyber Security 101 learning path**.
+This repository documents my completion of the **Cyber Security basic fundamentals**.
 It is structured as a **clean, concept-focused portfolio** that demonstrates foundational cybersecurity knowledge, security thinking, and professional discipline.

 > This repository intentionally avoids exploit code, payloads, or step-by-step attack instructions.